brunocodutra/cinder/README.md

 opening [issues] and/or [pull requests][pulls], see [CONTRIBUTING] for general guidelines.

-Building Cinder from source currently requires a recent nightly Rust compiler, [cargo-make], and [cargo-pgo].
-To compile binaries optimized for various CPU architectures, simply run `cargo make --profile production cinder`.
+Building Cinder from source currently requires a recent nightly Rust compiler, and [cargo-pgo].
+To compile binaries optimized for various CPU architectures, simply run `make release`.
 The binary artifacts will be placed under `target/bin/`.

 ## License